Valid Inference with Imperfect Synthetic Data: Preliminaries

 This specific sampling process has two motivations.
 First, from a machine learning perspective it can be seen as a form of in-context prompting, where the model is given an example from the dataset in order to align it more closely with the task.
 Iteratively prompting with different samples $T_i$ is also likely to produce more diverse samples than asking for many samples with the same prompt.
 Second, from a statistical perspective, it introduces a correlation structure between each real text $T_i$ and synthetic sample $\tilde{T}_i$.
 This correlation structure will prove critical for principled methods for integrating synthetic data because it allows us to more effectively share information across them.
-Indeed, naively drawing a set of synthetic samples from the generative model and pooling them with the real data would render it impossible to provide statistical guarantees for the resulting estimate if generative model fails to perfectly match the real distribution.

 Finally, we introduce some notation that combines all of these data sources into draws from a single joint distribution.
 Specifically, we introduce a new random variable $s \in \{0,1\}$ which is an indicator for whether $T$ is labeled (1) or unlabeled (0).
 Then, we view the complete generative process as draws $(T, s, s\cdot X, s\cdot Y, \tilde{X}^1, \tilde{Y}^1...\tilde{X}^M, \tilde{Y}^M)$ for $M$ different kinds of auxiliary data.
 So far, we have discussed two kinds, proxy and synthetic, that we employ empirically ($M = 2$), but our methods are fully extensible to additional kinds of auxiliary data.
 For example, we could include samples from multiple different generative models.
 The real $(X, Y)$ are observed only for labeled points with $s = 1$ while the auxiliary data is available for all samples.
 The joint distribution over this full tuple is induced by the composition of the generative processes for the components described above.